 5. You Save on a Receptionist…

-As a brand new startup, you’re no doubt bootstrapping in every area you can get away with.
-Employing a whole extra member of staff to handle incoming queries and make sure they get to the right person can be a serious commitment of limited resources.
+As a brand-new startup, you’re undoubtedly bootstrapping in every area you can get away with.
+Employing a whole extra staff member to handle incoming queries and ensure they get to the right person can be a serious commitment of limited resources.

-Instead, implementing an 0800 number with a virtual call receiving system means that you have an easy, automated and professional way to receive and allocate calls as they come in, at a much lower cost.
+Instead, implementing an 0800 number with a virtual call-receiving system means you have an easy, automated and professional way to receive and allocate calls as they come in at a much lower cost.

 6. …While Serving Customers More Efficiently

-Even better, a virtual system like this means that you get many of the same benefits that come with hiring a dedicated receptionist.
+Even better, a virtual system like this means you get many of the same benefits of hiring a dedicated receptionist.

-There’s a clear system for receiving and funneling calls, which usually allows people to enter an extension or say the name or department they want to talk to.
-You don’t waste time answering calls that then have to be transferred over to other people in the office or building.
-Callers get through to who they need faster, without repeating their query multiple times.
+There’s a clear system for receiving and funnelling calls, which usually allows people to enter an extension or say the name or department they want to talk to.
+You don’t waste time answering calls that have to be transferred to other people in the office or building.
+Callers get to who they need faster without repeatedly repeating their query.

-All of which makes for a smoother and more efficient system, both for you, your clients and potential customers.
+All these make for a smoother and more efficient system for your clients and potential customers.
 Everyone’s a winner!